citusdata/citus/src/test/regress/citus_tests/test/README.md

 ## Adding a new test

 Tests are automatically discovered by `pytest` using a simple but effective heuristic.
-Files with a name of the format `test_{some name}.py` are searched for function names starting with the `test_` prefix.
+In this directory (`src/test/regress/citus_tests/test`) it finds all of the files that are named `test_{some name}.py`.
+Those files are then searched for function names starting with the `test_` prefix.
 All those functions are considered tests by `pytest`.

 ### Fixtures aka Dependency Injection aka Teardown/Cleanup